 What You Should Know About Graduating From Community College in Indiana

 As you prepare for community college, it’s important to think about what kind of career you’d like.
-In 2019, the occupations that had the highest median wages for associate degree holders in Indiana were air traffic controllers, radiation therapists, nuclear medicine technologists, dental hygienists, and diagnostic medical sonographers.
+In 2021, the occupations that had the highest median wages for associate degree holders in Indiana were air traffic controllers, radiation therapists, dental hygienists, nuclear medicine technologists, and MRI technologists.

 Another important factor to consider when pursuing a career is which fields you should avoid.
-Occupations in Indiana that require an associate degree and are expected to decline in employment over the next 10 years include respiratory therapy technicians, desktop publishers, mechanical drafters, human resources assistants (excluding payroll and timekeeping), and broadcast technicians.
+Occupations in Indiana that require an associate degree and are expected to decline in employment over the next 10 years include desktop publishers, human resources assistants (excluding payroll and timekeeping), mechanical drafters, and morticians.

 As you pursue community college, it’s important to consider how you are going to fund your education.
 To help associate degree students find financial aid, we’ve put together a list of federal and state resources that connect you to grants and scholarships in Indiana.